Mongol invasion of the Khwarazmian Empire: Bukhara

-At this point, the Mongol army was divided into five widely separated groups on opposite ends of the enemy Empire.
+At this point, the Mongol army was divided into five widely separated groups on opposite ends of the enemy empire.
 After the Shah did not mount an active defence of the cities on the Syr Darya, Genghis and Tolui, at the head of an army of roughly 50,000 men, skirted the natural defence barrier of the Syr Darya and its fortified cities, and went westwards to lay siege to the city of Bukhara first.
 To do this, they traversed 300 miles of the seemingly impassable Kyzyl Kum desert by hopping through the various oases, guided most of the way by captured nomads.
 The Mongols arrived at the gates of Bukhara virtually unnoticed.
 Many military tacticians regard this surprise entrance to Bukhara as one of the most successful manoeuvres in warfare.

-Bukhara was not heavily fortified, with a moat and a single wall, and the citadel typical of Khwarezmi cities.
+Bukhara was not heavily fortified, with a moat and a single wall, and the citadel typical of Khwarazmian cities.
 The Bukharan garrison was made up of Turkic soldiers and led by Turkic generals, who attempted to break out on the third day of the siege.
-Rashid Al-Din and Ibn Al-Athir state that the city had 20,000 defenders, though Carl Sverdrup contends that it only had a tenth of this number.
+Rashid al-Din and Ibn al-Athir state that the city had 20,000 defenders, though Carl Sverdrup contends that it only had a tenth of this number.
 A break-out force was annihilated in open battle.
 The city's leaders opened the gates to the Mongols, though a unit of Turkic defenders held the city's citadel for another twelve days.
 The Mongols valued artisans' skills highly and artisans were exempted from massacre during the conquests and instead entered into lifelong service as slaves.
 Thus, when the citadel was taken survivors were executed with the exception of artisans and craftsmen, who were sent back to Mongolia.
-Young men who had not fought were drafted into the Mongolian army and the rest of the population was sent into slavery.
+Young men who had not fought were drafted into the Mongolian army and the rest of the population was sent into slavery in the Mongol Empire.
 As the Mongol soldiers looted the city, a fire broke out, razing most of the city to the ground.